MusicDataset/md_homepage/content/musics/s/SonatainA-flatMajorHob.XVI:46I.Allegromoderato(2)-Joseph Haydn.md

 ---
-title: Joseph Haydn - Sonata in A-flat Major Hob.
+title: Sonata in A-flat Major Hob.
 XVI 46 I. Allegro moderato (2)
 description: This is the description for Sonata in A-flat Major Hob.
 XVI 46 I. Allegro moderato by Joseph Haydn
 composers: [Joseph Haydn]
 periods: [Classical]